 Visit nearby Unawatuna and Galle

 Dalawella Beach is 2km down the road from Unawatuna, a loveable beach town in Sri Lanka which you have to have to check out!
-The lovely town of Galle is also only 20 minutes away and it is definitely worth it to spend half a day here exploring the colonial buildings, cute streets, artsy cafes and boutique shops.
+The lovely town of Galle is also only 20 minutes away and it is definitely worth it to spend half a day here exploring the colonial buildings, cute streets, artsy cafes and boutique shops – there are so many things to do in Galle!
 The fortified old city was founded by Portuguese colonists in the 16th Century and later expanded by the Dutch and has almost a European vibe to it which is so nice!!

 Discovering the beautiful Colonial Old City of Galle